 Don’t cut this bread immediately after you remove it.
 I know there’s nothing better than hot, crusty bread fresh out of the bread machine, but the bread will lose its shape and cave in if you cut it too soon.

 Ready to try your hand at making your own homemade gluten-free bread in the bread machine?
-Here’s my printable, Pinnable recipe:
+Scroll down for my printable, Pinnable recipe: